Chapter 8 Advising Travelers with Specific Needs

 Study Abroad & Other International Student Travel

-Institutional administrative structures in the United States can vary as well.
-Some institutions have several study-abroad staff, while others have no full-time staff members.
-Some universities hire specialized professionals to focus on health and safety issues, while others have no staff dedicated to health and safety support.
-Some institutions require health insurance that integrates comprehensive medical care, 24-hour assistance, emergency evacuation, and repatriation.
-Other institutions may recommend obtaining comprehensive health insurance for study abroad but may provide limited or no information about available options.
+Study-abroad programs vary in structure and staffing, the support provided by the program, and obligations placed on students.
+Some institutions have several employees dedicated to supporting study-abroad programs while others have no full-time staff members.
+Some hire specialized professionals to focus on health and safety issues; others have no staff dedicated to such support.
+Some institutions require students to carry insurance that includes accident and illness coverage, 24-hour emergency assistance, emergency medical evacuation, and repatriation.
+Other institutions may recommend obtaining travel insurance for study abroad but may provide limited or no information about available options.

-Some colleges and universities recommend or require that students meet with a travel health specialist before travel to selected countries, in addition to obtaining a predeparture health reviews for all countries.
-Whether or not a university offers pre-travel health clinic support, students should consult with a medical professional as a part of the planning process before study abroad.
-This consultation should help students understand how to prepare for a safe and healthy stay in their host country.
-It should include information on endemic health issues in the host country, availability of medications commonly prescribed in the United States, and information on how to obtain medical care abroad.
+Whether or not a university offers pretravel health clinic support, students should consult with a medical professional as a part of the planning process.
+This consultation should include information on endemic health issues in the host country, travel vaccinations, availability and legality of medications commonly prescribed in the United States, and information on how to obtain medical care abroad.

-Study-abroad program advisors should collaborate with institutional medical professionals to provide students with a comprehensive pre-travel consultation that includes an assessment of the student’s health and immunization history, length of program, activities, and other travel that the student will be engaging in during the academic term abroad, in addition to the following:
+Program professionals should collaborate with institutional health practitioners to provide students with comprehensive pretravel consultations that include an assessment of the student’s health and immunization history, length of program, destination country, activities, and other travel the student will undertake while abroad.
+The consultation should also cover the following:

 - Country- and region-specific health and environmental information